Frequently Asked Questions

 - World Campus students

-- Am I eligible for the Penn State SHIP if I am a World Campus student?
+- Am I eligible for SHIP for Penn State if I am a World Campus student?

-World Campus students are not eligible to purchase the Penn State SHIP.
+World Campus students are not eligible to purchase the SHIP for Penn State.

-- How do I enroll in the Penn State SHIP?
+- How do I enroll in the SHIP for Penn State?

 Undergraduate students and graduate, law, and medical students without assistantships (domestic and international)